tiramisusolutions/dockerfiles/mr.alex/README.rst

 since alex are only does rst we need to do:

-- save html of file we build with sphinx, converd it to md with pandoc and run alex against it
+- save html of file we build with sphinx, convert it to md with pandoc and run alex against it
-- create custom .alexrc with 'allowd words'
+- create custom .alexrc with 'allowed words'